 This chapter relies on patent-indicators to map the topography and the evolution of the patent landscape in Flanders.
 We consider USPTO patent grants, EPO patent grants and applications and PCT patent applications.
 Allocation of patents to countries or regions is based on the presence of at least one applicant or inventor from the referred country or region.

 The increasing trend that has been manifest over the past decades in Flemish patent volume, appears to be stagnating.
 This holds for USPTO, EPO and PCT patents.
 International comparison reveals that similar trends are observed in other countries.
-Still, since the early nineties until recent years, Flemish patent volumes have increased with a factor 2,6 (until over 288 EPO-patents per million inhabitants); causing Flanders to remain well positioned among the top IP performing regions in Europe.
+Still, since the early nineties until recent years, Flemish patent volumes have increased with a factor 2,6 (until over 274 EPO-patents per million inhabitants in 2020); causing Flanders to remain well positioned among the top IP performing regions in Europe.

 When breaking down patent activity by sector, Flanders is in a leading position in terms of academic patenting.
 Flemish universities have over the past decades been increasingly active in applying for patents to protect and valorize their research.
 This is reflected at the level of our national statistics as well, with Belgium ranked at the European top in terms of academic patenting.